Pat Robertson says Putin was ‘compelled by God’ to invade Ukraine to fulfill Armageddon prophecy

 Despite the lack of evidence in Robertson’s claims, the televangelist urged viewers to “watch what’s going to happen next.”

-“You read your Bible because it’s coming to pass,” he concluded.
+“You read your Bible, because it’s coming to pass,” he concluded.